 The funeral rites in our tradition cover all the phases through which the soul passes.
-The traveling soul from here to there, faces all sorts of enemies on the way: "Armies of Darkness," " evil spirits," "pirates," and so on.
-They await at roadblocks, and in the "aerial spheres" "anxious to inflict a second death" on the journeying soul.
+The traveling soul from here to there, faces all sorts of enemies on the way: "Armies of Darkness," "bands of evil spirits," "pirates," and so on.
+They await at roadblocks "anxious to inflict a second death" on the journeying soul.
 The message of the funeral texts is clear: The departed soul, seized by fear, is unable to take this journey on its own.
 Hence, the funeral rites develop the concept of "accompaniment."
 Priests, relatives and friends can escort the departed only as far as the grave.
 Beyond this point, all they can do is commit the deceased to God to be their "companion on that road which is filled with danger and unpleasant surprises."

 More hymns and prayers continually implore: "O brother, may the church, the altar, baptism, the Holy Mysteries and the cross be your companion."
 "Go in peace, may the Lord be your companion."
-While the departed soul echoes: "Pray for me, people of this city, that His grace may be my companion."
+While the departed soul echoes the same supplication: "Pray for me, people of this city, that His grace may be my companion"

 The prayers further reflect that the journey is safe only because of this companionship.
 The road to be taken is no longer a paved road, nor a flight into the "aerial spheres."
 It is rather, a "sea of fire" raging with flames.
 It has to be crossed.
+This "companionship," then, loses its subjective and personalized symbolism, and takes on an objective one.
 The Lord and the Mysteries are envisioned now as a "bridge" or an "unsinkable ship" enabling the soul to cross over safely: "May the baptism be a ship for her (our sister), that she may reach the haven of life.
 May she cross over the river of fire, for she took refuge in the cross of light".

 To pray for the dead is an ancient custom by which the faithful on earth care for those in purgatory.
-Tertullian and Augustine, Doctors of the Church from the fourth and fifth centuries, teach that suffering after death might be relieved by the intercession of the living.
+Tertullian and Augustine, Doctors of the Church from the fourth and fifth centuries respectively, teach that suffering after death might be relieved by the intercession of the living.
 Through prayers, sacrifices, almsgiving, and especially the practice of offering the Eucharist, the helpless soul is assisted and relieved.
-Gregory I, in the sixth century, clearly states that prayers of the faithful and especially "offering of the Eucharist," or the sacrifice of the Mass, on earth could aid in obtaining the release of those in purgatory.
+In the same vein, Gregory I, in the sixth century, clearly states that prayers of the faithful and especially "offering of the Eucharist," or the sacrifice of the Mass, on earth could aid in obtaining the release of those in purgatory.
 Both the Council of Florence (1439) and the Council of Trent (1563) reinforced the same teaching.
 The dogma of both Councils affirmed that "a purgatory exists and the souls detained in it can be assisted by the suffrages of the faithful."
 This is why, we offer the Qurbono for our deceased loved ones.